Anthony Daniels, MD

 Among other core competencies, the program also offers training in point-of-care ultrasound over all three years of residency.
 Point-of-care ultrasonography, which is also taught throughout all four years of medical school at MCG, has the capacity to revolutionize patient care.
 Advances in ultrasound technology have improved ease-of-use, superior image quality and lower cost ultrasound units.
 Our health system’s unique partnership with Philips Healthcare ensures access to the latest and greatest in ultrasound technology.

-Family medicine residents have access to a variety of clinical settings, including one-on-one training at the area’s largest community hospital and training in an academic medical center with a thriving Family Medicine Center that has been recognized nationally as a Level 3 Patient-Centered Medical Home.
+Family and Community Medicine residents have access to a variety of clinical settings, including one-on-one training at the area’s largest community hospital and training in an academic medical center with a thriving Family and Community Medicine Center that has been recognized nationally as a Level 3 Patient-Centered Medical Home.
 Educational affiliations between our university’s teaching hospital and community-based clinical venues allow residents access to a diverse group of educational environments.